gerritjvv/glue/hdfsconfiguration.markdown

 The HDFS Module allows you to setup and configure HDFS for multiple clusters by pointing a logical name to a different properties file, i.e. you can run pig on two different clusters if you wanted to.

+Note: These configuration files must be on the class path make sure the /opt/glue/conf/exec.groovy file contains

+processClassPath = ['/opt/glue/conf' other dependencies here]

 # Configuration file